 One of the world’s oldest rainforests features superlative wildlife-spotting and jungle treks lasting up to a week or more.

-Find your bearings at Sarawak’s small, likeable capital: the museum’s ethnological collection is worth a browse, and the Semenggoh orang-utan sanctuary makes a rewarding day-trip.
+Find your bearings at Sarawak’s small, likeable capital: don’t miss the Semenggoh orang-utan sanctuary, a rewarding day-trip.

 Sarawak’s oldest national park, this small patch of well-preserved coastal forest is home to waterfalls, proboscis monkeys and bizarre pitcher plants.